Xyly gazed down at the sleeping man on her desk, and tried to ignore the buzzing of her pad.

 “Insist all you want.”
 Rixie responded stubbornly.
 “I will not accept a bodyguard.”

 “Rixie, be reasonable.”
 Pryvani sighed.
-“Whether you like it or not, you’re a part of the royal family, and at least some people must have figured it out – and thanks to Ganas, even people who don’t know for sure wukk think you might be.
-Like it or not, makes you a target.”
+“Whether you like it or not, you’re a part of the royal family, and at least some people must have figured it out – and thanks to Ganas, even people who don’t know for sure will think you might be.
+Like it or not, that makes you a target.”

 “I can handle it!”
 Rixie snapped irritably.
 “It’s not like I’m incapable of defending myself.”